-To secure the latest project, LED offered Mid South Extrusion a competitive incentive package that includes a Retention & Modernization Tax Credit valued at $180,000.
-The company also is expected to utilize the state’s Enterprise Zone and Industrial Tax Exemption programs.
+The State of Louisiana provided the company with a competitive incentive package that includes $170,000 from the state’s Retention and Modernization Program.
+The company is also expected to participate in the state’s Enterprise Zone and Industrial Tax Exemption programs.